 A good lawn can be produced in the spring but it takes more attention than one sown in autumn.
-With good soil, proper watering and mowing, lawns may be started in the summer with reasonable success.
+With careful followthru, lawns may be started in the summer with reasonable success.
 Generally speaking, after trees are leafed-out, it's better to plant a temporary grass or clover cover, making the permanent seeding in the late summer.

-In the mid or deep South, warm season grasses such as Bermuda and Zoysia are best seeded in late spring or early summer.
+In the mid or deep South, warm season grasses such as Bermuda and Zoysia are best planted in late spring or early summer.

 It is well to budget the cost of a lawn as part of the cost of the home.
 The main expense will be in grading and soil preparation.
-If topsoil must be brought in, this may cost from three to five dollars per cubic yard.
 Unless a substantial fill is needed, it may be better to utilize the soil on the property in preference to a big outlay for imported topsoil.
+Topsoil may cost three to five dollars per cubic yard.